Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCS/createCL_en.md

        SYSDOMAIN, that is to say, a collection space can be distributed into any replica group if no specific group is given)

+    *  Compression algorithm selection strategy: the snappy algorithm compresses data in units of a single record, and the internal data repeatability directly affects the compression ratio.
+Therefore, when the internal data of the record is relatively high in repetition, such as the field name and field value of a record are similar, the snappy algorithm can be used to obtain good compression performance.
+If the internal data of record is very low in repetition, but the records have higher similarity, such as different records with the same field name, similar field values, etc., lzw compression is better.

 ##RETURN VALUE##